Seborrhoeic dermatitis in adults

-Seborrhoeic dermatitis is a common scaly rash that often affects the face, scalp, and chest, but it can affect other areas.
+Seborrhoeic dermatitis is a common scaly rash that typically affects the scalp, face and chest, but can affect other areas, too.
 ‘Dermatitis’ is another word for ‘eczema’.
-‘Seborrhoeic’ (pronounced seb-or-a-ik) simply means that the condition appears in those areas of the skin with large numbers of grease (sebaceous) glands, such as the scalp and sides of the nose.
-The condition affects 1-3% of the adult population and is more common in men than women.
+‘Seborrhoeic’ (pronounced seb-or-a-ik) simply means that the condition appears in those areas of skin with large numbers of grease (sebaceous) glands, such as the scalp and sides of the nose.
+There are two types of seborrhoeic dermatitis: adult and infantile.
+This information is for adults with seborrhoeic dermatitis.
+Seborrhoeic dermatitis in infants (known as ‘cradle cap’) differs from the adult form and is discussed here.

-Adult seborrhoeic dermatitis is believed to be an inflammatory reaction related to an overgrowth of normal skin inhabitants – species of Malassezia yeasts (Malassezia furfur, also known as Pityrosporum ovale).
-The yeasts are part of normal skin flora, but for an unknown reason they trigger seborrhoeic dermatitis in certain individuals.
-Seborrhoeic dermatitis is not contagious or related to diet, but it may be aggravated by illness, psychological stress, fatigue, changes of season and a general deterioration of health.
-Those with an immunodeficiency (especially infection with HIV), heavy alcohol intake, and neurological disorders such as Parkinson’s disease and stroke are particularly prone to it.
+Seborrhoeic dermatitis is not contagious or related to diet, but it may be aggravated by illness, stress, tiredness, changes of season and a general deterioration of health.
+People with an immunodeficiency (especially infection with HIV), a heavy alcohol intake, or a neurological disorder such as Parkinson’s disease or stroke, are more prone to it.

 What does it look like?